 Administrative office hours may differ from scheduled class hours.
-The administrative offices at the campus are generally open from 8:00 a.m. to 7:00 p.m.
-Monday through Thursday and 8:00 a.m. to 4:00 p.m. on Friday.
+The administrative offices at the campus are generally open from 8:00 a.m. to 10:50 p.m.
+Monday through Thursday, 8:00 a.m. to 4:00 p.m. on Friday and 9:00 a.m. to 1:00 p.m. on Saturday.

-Classes are offered and scheduled by Remington College in sequences or combinations to allow the student to complete the program in a timely manner.
+Classes are offered and scheduled Remington College in sequences or combinations to allow the student to complete the program in a timely manner.
 Remington College reserves the right to alter schedules so that proper facilities, equipment, and faculty are available.
 The sequence in which courses are taught during the program may change at the discretion of the Education Department.
 Prerequisites for all courses are listed in the Course Description Section of this Catalog.

-The maximum session size (number of students) permitted in the classroom setting of an on-site class is typically 40.
-The maximum session size permitted in a laboratory setting of an on-site class is 24 students per instructor.
+For courses other than the Cosmetology courses, the maximum session size (number of students) permitted in the classroom setting of a residential course is typically 30, and in a laboratory setting a maximum of 24 students per instructor.
 The maximum number of students permitted in an online class session is 30.
 As a general rule, classes are usually smaller than the maximum.